Sketch Walks

 Leeds Sanctuary began hosting Sketch Walks in 2023, recognising the value of creativity and learning local history.

-Together with local artist and historian, Clifford Stead, we’ve run Sketch Walks on themes such as Racial Justice, Activism and Non-Conformism, and Queer History.
-The Walks take us to sites in the city of Leeds that have been key to a particular activist movement, where we learn something about our city’s history and take the opportunity to creatively capture what we notice there.
+Together with local artist and historian, Clifford Stead, we visit sites in the city of Leeds that have been key to a particular activist movement, where we learn something about our city’s history and take the opportunity to creatively capture what we notice there.

-Our Sketch Walks are open to anyone of any faith or none, but if you’d like to know more about our Christian reasons for running the group, you can find out more here.
+Our Sketch Walks are open to anyone of any faith or none, but if you’d like to know more about our Christian reasons for running the group, you can find out more at the link below.

 Make a donation